Pharmaceutical Affairs Act

 Article 65

-Persons other than pharmaceutical dealers are not allowed to make advertisements for medicaments.
+Persons other than pharmaceutical firms are not allowed to make advertisements for medicaments.

 Article 66

-For publishing or broadcasting medicament advertisement, pharmaceutical firms shall, before publishing or broadcasting, submit all texts, drawings or pictures constituting an advertisement to the central or municipal competent health authority for approval, and shall forward the approval to mass media enterprises for verification.
-If the competent health authority who issues the approval discovers the content of the medicament advertisement or the way it displays may be harmful or be possibly endangering to the health of the public, it shall issue an order for immediate stop of the display and for remedy to the situation within the given time; failure to comply may be subject to revoking the approval.
+For publishing or broadcasting medicament advertisements, pharmaceutical firms shall, before publishing or broadcasting, submit all texts, drawings, or pictures constituting an advertisement to the central or municipal competent health authority for approval and shall forward the approval to mass media enterprises for verification.
+If the competent health authority who issues the approval discovers the content of the medicament advertisement or the way it is displayed may be harmful or possibly endangering to the health of the public, it shall issue an order for an immediate stop of the display and for a remedy to the situation within a given time; failure to comply shall be subject to revoking the approval.

-No modifications or alterations to the approved contents are allowed during the term being permitted to publish or to broadcast.
+No modifications or alterations to the approved contents are allowed during the term being permitted to be published or broadcast.

-A mass media enterprise being commissioned by a principal to publish or broadcast an advertisement shall maintain the particulars of its principal, including its name (corporate or group name), identify number, business license number, domicile (firm or business office) and telephone number, etc., for six months from the date of such advertisement, and shall not evade, impede or refuse any request by the competent authority for such particulars.
+A mass media enterprise being commissioned by a principal to publish or broadcast an advertisement shall maintain the particulars of its principal, including its name (corporate or group name), identification number, business license number, domicile (firm or business office) and telephone number, etc., for six months from the date of such advertisement.
+It shall not evade, impede, or refuse any request by the competent authority for such particulars.

 Article 66-1